Course Info

 P133 Introduction to Condensed Matter Physics S

-P134A Physical and Geometrical Optics S (tent)
+P134A Physics and Geometrical Optics S

 P135 Plasma Physics S